Worker Retraining is a state-funded program designed to help dislocated workers update their job skills and return to employment.

 Are Worker Retraining and the Dislocated Worker Program the same?

 No. The Worker Retraining Program is a state funded program and the Dislocated Worker Program is a federal program.
-The eligibility criteria and application process is different.
+The eligibility criteria and application process are different.

 What programs does Worker Retraining fund?

 State-funded, credit programs or classes that lead towards improved employment opportunities.
-List of Eligible Programs.
+Visit our Approved Programs page to see a list.

 How do I apply?